-There are also many things you can do to pad employee compensation without raising wages.
-For the business owner who would like to offer something more but can’t quite afford a large-scale pay raise without over-burdening margins, Drury suggested leveraging benefits packages to boost employee compensation for a lighter expense.
+You can do many things to pad employee compensation without raising wages.
+If you can’t reasonably afford a large-scale pay raise without overburdening margins, Drury suggested leveraging employee benefits packages to boost employee compensation for a lighter expense.

 “Total compensation is an important principle, as most employees will look at how the whole package rewards them,” Drury said.
 “Benefits packages can provide effectively greater compensation at a lower cost.”

-Here are a few of the benefits and perks you could offer employees in lieu of (or in addition to) a pay raise if you're so inclined:
+Here are a few of the benefits and perks you could offer employees instead of (or in addition to) offering a living wage:

-While every business has to manage costs and remain profitable, a happy worker is a productive worker, and a productive company is a healthy one.
-Whether it means offering a "living wage" or adjusting compensation to ensure employee happiness and boost labor market competitiveness, sometimes it’s a worthwhile investment to pay a bit more to your employees upfront.
+While every business must manage costs and remain profitable, a happy worker is a productive worker, and a productive company is a healthy one.
+Whether it means offering a living wage or adjusting compensation to ensure employee happiness and boost labor market competitiveness, sometimes it’s a worthwhile investment to pay a bit more to your employees upfront.